-I often get asked the same question - is it possible to live in Bangkok on a 30,000 baht salary?
+In the past I would often get asked if it was possible to live in Bangkok on a 30,000 baht salary?

-Many teacher placement agencies pay in the ball-park of 30K a month, as do most of the companies who specialize in hiring teachers from abroad for short-term teaching contracts (the latter are usually jobs for the ‘gap year' crowd)
+However, many teacher placement agencies still pay in the ball-park of 30K - 40K a month, as do most of the companies who specialize in hiring teachers from abroad for short-term teaching contracts (the latter are usually jobs for the ‘gap year' crowd)

-We're not concerning ourselves here with teaching in rural Thailand, where according to many old hands, "money goes much further" and "you can live very well on 30,000" etc.
+We're not concerning ourselves here with teaching in rural Thailand, where according to many old hands, "money goes much further" and "you can live very well on 30,000 baht a month" etc.

 I have no experience of living and working out in the sticks so I'm in no position to judge.
-I've been in Bangkok for 25 years - over 80% of my adult life in fact - and for thirteen of those years I was an English teacher.
-Bangkok is all I know.
+I've been in Bangkok for almost 30 years - most of my adult life in fact - and for fifteen of those years I was an English teacher.
+Bangkok is really all I know.

 I earned on average from 28K - 36K a month depending on the time of year and how busy the language school was.

-In later years, I started to take on private students at home for a couple of evenings a week but the most I ever made in my 13 years of teaching was 46,000 baht in a single month.
+In later years, I started to take on private students at home for a couple of evenings a week but the most I ever made in a single month was 46,000 baht.
 That felt like an awful lot of money back in about 1999 I can tell you.